 As an asset manager, MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH (hereinafter MEAG) is obliged pursuant to Section 134b (1) of the German Stock Corporation Act (AktG) to describe and publish how it is involved in its portfolio companies.
-It does so in this Engagement Policy, which illuminates the following topics in detail:
+It does so in this Participation Policy, which illuminates the following topics in detail:

 - How MEAG exercises shareholder rights and integrates shareholder engagement in their investment strategy

 - How MEAG monitors relevant issues in the portfolio companies,

 - How MEAG communicates with relevant stakeholders of the investee companies

 - How MEAG cooperates with other shareholders, and